Dynastat (Parecoxib Sodium)

 Primary Uses

-Dynastat is used to relieve pain and reduce swelling and soreness that may occur after surgery.
+Dynastat is primarily used to manage pain and inflammation following surgery.

 How It Works